Font Size:

 Medication

-In some cases, in addition to lifestyle changes, medication may be prescribed to help lower your blood pressure, cholesterol, or help control pain that may be preventing you from exercising.
+Your vascular specialist may also prescribe you medication to help lower your blood pressure, cholesterol, or help control pain that may be preventing you from exercising.
+Make sure you’re taking the medication as prescribed.

 Share This Article